Allocating Human Oversight in AI-Enabled Analytics: Problem Formulation

+Operationally, $A_q$ is the irreducible noise of human ground truth for unit $q$, across and within labelers, that the AI signal cannot remove; it is small where AI tracks humans well and large where it does not.
+Because human labeling is noisy in every human-in-the-loop application, this interpretation, and the allocation logic built on it, transfers verbatim across the instances in Table~\ref{tab:applications}.

+PPI is therefore nested within PPI++: $\lambda=1$ recovers the original PPI estimator in Eq.~\eqref{eq:ppi_estimator_pf}, while $\lambda=0$ recovers the human-only sample mean.
+PPI++ chooses the allocation-relevant difficulty by minimizing the labeled-sample residual variance over $\lambda\in[0,1]$, so $A_q=\min_{\lambda\in[0,1]}\Var(Y_q-\lambda Y_q^{\mathrm{LLM}})$ under the clipped population optimum above.

+\textbf{Why a point predictor, and where calibration fits.} The LLM prediction $f(X)$ enters our formulation only as a \emph{control variate}: the coefficient $\lambda_q^*$ is the variance-minimizing control-variate weight \citep{angelopoulos2024ppiplus}.
+At the population optimum in the SDR benchmark, PPI++ weakly reduces the labeled-sample variance relative to the human-only estimator, since $\lambda{=}0$ is always feasible.
+The estimand $\theta_q^*$ and the unbiasedness of the correction do not require the LLM response distribution to be correct; richer LLM use only changes the predictor $f$.
+In particular, when the LLM is queried multiple times per profile, the variance-optimal predictor is the conditional mean $\bE[f(X,\xi)\mid X]$, and averaging draws only \emph{lowers} $A_q$.
+We treat the LLM as a fixed, pre-trained predictor (a frozen off-the-shelf model in our experiments), so the standard PPI++ guarantees apply with no sample splitting; were $f$ fine-tuned on the same human labels, one would instead use cross-fitting \citep{zrnic2024cross}.

-Since synthetic responses can be generated cheaply at any scale, we work in the \textit{synthetic-data-rich} (SDR) regime and set $m_q\to\infty$ for theoretical analysis.
-This is without loss of generality: the synthetic pool size $m_q$ is not a decision variable and can be chosen independently of the human-label allocation $\{n_q\}$.
-As $m_q\to\infty$, the first term in Eq.~\eqref{eq:variance_decomp_pf} vanishes and the PPI estimation variance reduces to
+Calibration is complementary to this allocation problem rather than a substitute for it.
+A calibrated, fine-tuned, ensembled, or repeatedly queried LLM simply defines a different prediction protocol and can reduce the residual difficulty $A_q$.
+Our problem begins after this protocol is fixed: given many target units and a limited human-validation budget, how should the firm allocate paired human labels when the resulting $A_q$ values are unknown?
+Improving the predictor and allocating scarce human validation across units are thus orthogonal levers, and our framework addresses the second.
+Because LLM-only predictions can be generated cheaply for a large pool of target-sampled covariate profiles, we work in the \textit{synthetic-data-rich} (SDR) regime and set $m_q\to\infty$ for theoretical analysis.
+This isolates the human-label allocation problem: the synthetic pool size $m_q$ is not a decision variable and can be chosen independently of the human-label allocation $\{n_q\}$.
+As $m_q\to\infty$, the first term in Eq.~\eqref{eq:variance_decomp_pf} vanishes and the tuned PPI++ estimation variance reduces to

 which implies that optimal survey allocation is governed by $\{A_q\}$.